blomqvist/thesis/daub/quick_notes_with_report_headings.md

 #Abstract
-Customizations of the functionality (options) are often requested by the customer and have to be acknowledged in the manufacturing process of fork lifts.
+Unique customizations (options) of a fork lifts master controll unit and software functionality are often requested by the customer.
+This have to be acknowledged in the manufacturing process of fork lifts.
 When new options have to be created or present option algorithms have to be modified in the main software the complexity increases, the firmware revision pool gets large and with the increasing code size the memory limit is threatened.
-This affects the software development since the frequent modification of the option handler is very resource consuming.
-Therefore it is desireable to have a very modular system for the option handler to simplify the development process.
+This affects the software development since the frequent modification of the option handler software is very resource consuming.
+Therefore it is desireable to have a highly modular system for the option handler to reduce the development process.
 Although the market value of this improvement is neglecteble the possible long term savings is the desireble effect.
-The purpose of this thesis is to explore the posibility of migrating the option handling software to a separate hardware module to help the development process by effectivly increasing the modilarity of the system architecture aswell as exploring new methods for model based development.
+The purpose of this thesis is to explore the posibility of migrating the option handling software to a dedicated hardware module.

-_(fyll på mer om uppnått resultat efter projektet)_

-_\/ DETTA KANSKE SKA HAMNA UNDER METOD? \/_
+This will help the development process by increasing the modilarity of the system architecture and thus reducing the development scope.
+Methods for modelbased development will be utilized to explore ways to efficently speed up the software development process.
 The terms of inclusion and the tools to accomplish this option handler is analyzed.
 A system model of the resulting approach will be designed and a prototype will be developed to validate the result.

-_"En sammanfattning (abstract) ska kort och koncist beskriva och motivera det studerade_ _problemet, metoden samt resultat och slutsatser.
-Arbetets bidrag till_ _huvudområdet ska tydligt framgå.
-Vad är det rapporten säger om huvudområdet_ _som vi inte visste tidigare?
-Exempel på bidrag kan vara vilken effekt en_ _specifik algoritm eller programutvecklingsmetod får i en specifik tillämpning._
-_Normalt ska en sammanfattning vara högst 150 ord, och inte innehålla några_ _referenser eller radbrytningar."_
+218 ord. för mkt?

+_(fyll på mer om uppnått resultat efter projektet)_

+#Tribute
+Får inte nämna att arbetet utförs på BT men kanske får möjligheten att nämna Micke och Patrick och Unmesh instats åtminstonde. om hemligstämpling inte är något problem där.

 #Introduction
 We have conducted our thesis work at a big fork lift manufacturer located in Östergötland.
 We have been asked not to call it by name in text.
 In this report it will be called "The company".
+In this section we will present the motivation behind this project aswell as the purpose.
+The initial problems for the project will be specified and the delimitations needed to be able complete the project within the scope.

 ##Motivation
 A large quantity of the sold fork lifts is equipped with non-standard options